RESOURCES FOR CAR MAINTENANCE

 Are oil flushes necessary?

-Is an Engine Flush necessary?
-An Engine Flush can help loosen deposits and dissolve sludge, returning your engine to like-new condition.
+Is an engine flush necessary?
+An engine flush can help loosen deposits and dissolve sludge, returning your engine to like-new condition.
 However, in older engines with high miles, sludge may be the only barrier keeping oil from seeping through worn or cracked seals, so let’s leave well enough alone.
+Like many things in car maintenance, it depends on the condition of your engine and how it’s been looked after.

 Oil sludge can block oil galleries and cause damage to engine components.
 Over time the sludge hardens and cakes on to components.
 Clean oil alone can’t clean out these deposits; however the chemicals used in an engine flush can, allowing clean oil to do its job.